-Skill Level | Project Cost | Time |
+| Skill Level | Project Cost | Time |

-Intermediate | $1,500 (including IKEA cabinets and lumber) | 4-6 weekends |
+| Intermediate | $1,500 (including IKEA cabinets and lumber) | 4-6 weekends |

 Step One: Planning

 The space we were working on has a 9 feet ceiling and a 12 feet wide wall.
 After playing around with different configurations (see the sketch here), we landed on combining 2 PAX wardrobes with 3 BESTA cabinets to form an alcove around the sleeper sofa.
-This gave us 3 inches of wiggle room to shift things around.
+This gave us a few inches of wiggle room to shift things around.

-Step Two: Demo
+Step Two: Prepping the space

 Step Three: Building the base (optional)

-The depth of the base should cover the full depth of the PAX wardrobe (22 7/8″).
-The width of the base should be the width of the wardrobe (39 1/4 ” or 29 1/2″) plus 2-3 inches (clearance for doors to open freely).
+The depth of the base should cover the full depth of the PAX wardrobe (22-7/8″).
+The width of the base should be the width of the wardrobe (39-1/4 ” or 29-1/2″) plus 1-2 inches (clearance for doors to open freely).

 Clamping it down with corner clamps.
 Countersink the screws so they don’t interfere with the baseboard.

-Step Four: Installing IKEA
+Step Four: Assembling IKEA

 We also learned after stripping a few screws that IKEA products often come with Pozidriv screws.
 They look similar to Phillips screws but have additional cross offsets at 45 degree angle.
 If you assemble IKEA furniture a lot, grab a Pozidriv screwdriver or Pozidriv driver bits.
 They’re life savers.